Collaborators: Laura Migueláñez,

 Would it be possible to consider the bubble housing as a historic document of the 1990s’ frenzied economic growth?
 How are architects supposed to preserve the architectures resulting from this historical period?
 This project explores the architectures that emerged during the construction bubble in Spain, analyzing their aesthetic propositions, the economies and policies in which they were grounded, the material processes that enabled them, the lifestyle imaginaries they promoted, and their resulting modes of sociality.

 Cardedeu, an old village located 45 km from Barcelona, experienced a significant suburban development during the Spanish real estate boom of the 1990s.
-The house at Bellavista 21, owned by Jaume and Maria Luisa, can be considered paradigmatic of the aesthetic fostered by this financial phenomenon for at least three reasons—
+The Real Estate Boom House, owned by Jaume and Maria Lluïsa, can be considered paradigmatic of the aesthetic fostered by this financial phenomenon for at least three reasons—

 First, the house’s original design, materials and construction details reveal the imaginaries of opulence that drove part of real-estate-boom design in Spain: the staircase of the house is located inside a crenel-crowned tower with lancet arch windows; the entrance verandah is supported by prefabricated, casted Doric columns; the hall and the staircase are covered in mass-produced Andalusian tiling.